laurenemilyto/financial-election-data-analysis/README.md

 # financial-election-data-analysis

 ## About the project
 In this project, Python was used to analyze financial records and election data respectively.
-Respective results were then exported to a text file.
+Results were then exported to a text file.

 ## Description